Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Dulse and Brose – We had Crab and leek croquettes and roasted cod and enjoyed it.

-West Pier Restaurant at Skeabost House Hotel - Scotland Road Trip Itinerary
+West Pier Restaurant at Skeabost House Hotel, Isle of Skye, Scotland

 West Pier Restaurant at Skeabost House Hotel © The Luxury Travelers